violetrollergirl/violetrollergirl.com/resources/for-clients/messaging-discreetly/index.md

 I'm not here to judge your need to keep what happens in Vegas, well, in Vegas.
 In fact, as a trans sex worker, I'm here for it.
 But whenever I hear statements like the ones above, I shake my head a little on the inside.

-If descretion is what you need, oh baby, let me show you better ways.
+If discretion is what you need, oh baby, let me show you better ways.

 ## In this article